How to Do Spider Curls Properly

 Step 3: Take Position on the Bench

-With your dumbbells in hand, lay your chest on the upper part of the bench.
+With your dumbbells in hand, place your chest on the upper part of the bench.
 Try to keep your legs straight and the balls of your feet on the ground.
+Your dumbbells should be hanging freely below the bench without touching anything.

-Also be sure to pull your shoulders down and back.
+Also, be sure to pull your shoulders down and back.
 This puts them in a more stable position when you have weight in your hands.

 Step 4: Choose Your Grip